Heliostat in der Sonne

 Helium cycle systems for solar tower power plants

-The aim of the project is to investigate, develop and evaluate a closed helium turbine cycle in conjunction with a pressurized solar receiver.
-For this purpose, different power plant concepts are modeled with the simulation software EBSILON®Professional.
-Furthermore, a helium receiver is developed, designed and tested on a laboratory scale.
-Here, the concentrated solar energy is mimicked by a near-infrared radiation module.
+The aim of the project is the investigation, development and assessment of a closed helium turbine cycle in conjunction with a pressurised solar receiver.
+To this end, various power plant concepts are modelled using the EBSILON®Professional simulation software.
+Furthermore, a helium receiver is being developed, constructed and tested on a laboratory scale.
+The concentrated solar energy is imitated by a near-infrared radiation module.

-Benefits to the community: Solar powered gas turbine processes have a high potential to reduce the cost of solar thermal power generation.
+Benefits for the general public: Solar-powered gas turbine processes have great potential to reduce the costs of solar thermal power generation.
 Helium has very good thermal properties.
-This means that heat exchangers can be dimensioned smaller.
-In addition, no corrosion processes need to be taken into account when helium is used.
-Another advantage is that helium has a low pressure drop in the circuit.
-This has a positive effect on overall efficiency.
+This means that heat exchangers can be smaller in size.
+In addition, no corrosion processes need to be taken into account when using helium.
+Another advantage is that helium has a low pressure loss in the circuit.
+This has a positive effect on the overall efficiency.

-Project funding: German Federal Ministry of Education and Research
+Project funding: Federal Ministry of Education and Research

 • Heaeus